West Face of V2 from US Grant Peak

 Peak 13309 rises above Clear Lake, a perfect fisherman's hideaway in the San Juan Mountains of southwestern Colorado.
 The lake sits at an elevation of 11940 ft and is accessed via a rough and sometimes scary 4 wheel drive road.
 To the north and west, the lake is bound by the steep slopes of South Lookout Peak.
 To the south, the scree slopes of Peak 13309 drop steeply into the lake.
 The north slopes of Peak 13309 can be described as 1100 ft of steep scree leading to 300 ft of cliffs on the summit.

-An approach from the south via Island Lake is also possible (see Route).
+An approach from the south via Island Lake is also possible and is said to be more pleasant. (see Route).

 To avoid the cliffs on the top of Peak 13309, you must hike to near a saddle above the southwest end of the lake.
 To reach there, you can choose to hike the north or the south shore of the lake.
 At first glance, the north shore, which is covered with grass, seems more promising, however, once you reach the west end of the lake, you will run into a series of cliffs and steep slopes.
 You can probably avoid these if you plan your route carefully (I did not want to risk it and chose to hike the south shore).